dotraphael/RFL.Microsoft.Azure/README.md

 # RFL.Microsoft.Azure
-Automatic create an Azure (Entra) Documentation to simplify the life of admins and consultants.
+Automatic create an Azure Documentation to simplify the life of admins and consultants.

 # Azure Documentation
-Automatic create an Azure (Entra) Documentation to simplify the life of admins and consultants.
+Automatic create an Azure Documentation to simplify the life of admins and consultants.

 # Usage
 ExportAzureData.ps1 - On a device with internet connectivity, open a PowerShell 5.1 session (not PowerShell core), it will connect to the Azure Services and export the data to a word or html format.
 It uses the PScribo PowerShell module (https://github.com/iainbrighton/PScribo) and Microsoft Azure PowerShell modules Az.Accounts, Az.Resources, Az.Compute, Az.Network, Az.Storage, Az.Monitor, Az.Billing, Az.ResourceGraph, Az.RecoveryServices, Az.Reservations, Az.StorageSync, Az.PolicyInsights, Az.LogicApp, Az.KeyVault (https://learn.microsoft.com/en-us/powershell/module/?view=azps-11.6.0).
 It can be run from any Windows Device (Workstation, Server).
 As it uses external PowerShell module, it is recommended not to run from a Domain Controller.